Farza03/tmp-rules/tmp-rules.md

 **§2.4 - Incorrect Way / Inappropriate Overtaking***

 Driving the incorrect way down a road.
-Overtaking or undertaking another player in an area of extremely low FPS and/or in highly populated areas and/or resulting in an accident or the endangerment of other players.
+Overtaking or undertaking another player in highly populated areas and/or resulting in an accident or the endangerment of other players.
 This also includes overtaking or undertaking on any one-lane in each direction road where there is excessive traffic such as a traffic jam.

 **§2.5 - Reckless Driving***

-Driving in such a way that is considered unsafe and that puts other players in danger.
-This includes but is not limited to: driving backwards, ignoring traffic lights or road signage, speeding, speeding up to prevent overtakes, racing other users (except in Tucson, Phoenix, and Södertälje (ProMods) racetracks).
+Driving in a way that is considered unsafe or putting other players in danger.
+This includes but is not limited to: driving backwards, ignoring traffic lights or road signage, speeding, speeding up to prevent overtakes, racing other users (exception made for in-game racetracks, dragstrips or testing grounds).
 Driving outside of the map boundaries or in areas that are not covered by the mini map/GPS.
 Hidden roads which are intentionally part of the map are not included.
 You can use these roads.
 In ProMods, you can drive on unlocked roads or paths.
 Attempting to use desync lag or quick saves in order to cause damage to another user's vehicle.
 Using the ghost mode feature to go through traffic jams.

 **§2.6 - Inappropriate Convoy Management / Car Abuse***